Julie Leclerc

 Julie Leclerc (born Chantal Séloron, 11 July 1945) is a French radio and television host.

 Career

 Leclerc was born in Saint-Étienne.
 Her father was an engineer and her mother a housewife.
 She studied in Lyon where she obtained a degree in art history.

 After a season at RMC where she hosted the Julien et Julie show alongside Thierry Le Luron and Julien Lepers, she became one of the "voices" of Europe 1 radio station.
 Although she was replaced by Céline Da Costa in 2018, she remains Nicolas Canteloup's voice partner during his columns.

 Private life

-She has been married to journalist Gérard Leclerc since 1981.
+She was married to journalist Gérard Leclerc from 1981 until his death in a plane crash in August 2023.